 How to Make Cranberry Bliss Bars

+- Make the cream cheese frosting: While the bars cool, melt white chocolate chips in a microwave-safe bowl, stirring frequently.
+You can also use a double boiler.
+Add part of the melted white chocolate to a pile of confectioner’s sugar, vanilla, and cream cheese in a large bowl.
+Beat with a stand mixer or hand mixer on medium speed until the mixture is fluffy.
 I didn’t bother sifting the confectioners’ sugar used in the frosting because I knew that any tiny lumps would be concealed.
-Sift if you prefer or are serving these to royalty who may chastise you over a miniscule lump of confectioners’ sugar.
+Sift if you prefer or are serving these to royalty who may chastise you over a minuscule lump of confectioners’ sugar.

-Slice the bars by making a cross, creating four small squares or quadrants.
+- Slice: Lift the bars out of the pan.
+(Leave aluminum foil or parchment paper hanging over the edges as you line it to make this easy!)
+Slice the cooled blondies by making a cross, creating four small squares or quadrants.
 To each of the four quadrants, slice on the diagonal to create two triangles, for a yield of eight triangular-shaped bars.
 They’re generously-sized, very similar in size and shape to the Starbucks version, but the beauty here is that this recipe makes just eight bars, since it’s baked in an 8-by-8-inch pan.

 Can I Double This Recipe?